-The 60-day timeline is only attainable for qualifying activities and where the Renewal request is complete and sufficient upon receipt, as the time for additional questions, discussion, or required information is very limited given the time needed for the 15-day public comment period, to review the application and preliminary monitoring report, to prepare the proposed and final Federal Register notices, and to address any public comments received.
+The 60-day timeline is only attainable for qualifying activities and where the Renewal request is complete and sufficient upon receipt, as the time for additional questions, discussion, or required information is very limited given the time needed for the 15-day public comment period, to review the Renewal request and preliminary monitoring report, to prepare the proposed and final Federal Register notices, and to address any additional public comments received.
 Applicants may submit Renewal requests more than 60 days in advance.

-Renewal Requests must clearly describe how the planned activities qualify for an IHA Renewal, as described above.
+Renewal Requests must clearly describe how the activities qualify for an IHA Renewal, as described above.
 When requesting a Renewal to cover a subset of activities or remaining activities that were analyzed under the initial IHA, please include the type and amount of activity that is requested to be covered under the Renewal and an explanation of the amount and type of take expected to result from the activity.

-Renewal requests must be submitted in writing and clearly indicate how the proposed activities qualify for a Renewal, as described above.
+Renewal requests must be submitted in writing and clearly indicate how the activities qualify for a Renewal, as described above.
 Specifically: the request should include all of the following, along with any other pertinent information:

-- If the proposed activities are entirely identical, a request may refer to the initial application and indicate that the specified activities planned under the Renewal request are entirely identical to those included in the initial application – specifying: same location, same equipment, same manner of conducting activities, same timing (if activities were seasonal), same total duration/amount, etc.
+- If the activities are entirely identical, a request may refer to the initial application and indicate that the specified activities planned under the Renewal request are entirely identical to those included in the initial application – specifying: same location, same equipment, same manner of conducting activities, same timing (if activities were seasonal), same total duration/amount, etc.

-- If the proposed activities are nearly identical, a request as described in the previous bullet, but also clearly describing the minor change in the activity and why it will have either no effect on the impacts to marine mammals, or will decrease the type and/or amount of expected take.
+- If the activities are nearly identical, a request as described in the previous bullet, but also clearly describing the minor change in the activity and why it will have either no effect on the impacts to marine mammals, or will decrease the type and/or amount of expected take.

-- If the proposed Renewal is to cover a subset of the activities for which take was authorized in the initial IHA, the request should be as described in the first bullet, and also clearly explain what type and amount of work remains to be completed under the Renewal, as well as what type and amount of take is expected to be caused by the remaining work.
+- If the requested Renewal is to cover a subset of the activities for which take was authorized in the initial IHA, the request should be as described in the first bullet, and also clearly explain what type and amount of work remains to be completed under the Renewal, as well as what type and amount of take is expected to be caused by the remaining work.

 - The preliminary monitoring report showing the results of the required monitoring to date and explanation showing that the monitoring results do not indicate impacts of a scale or nature not previously analyzed or authorized.